Cray-HPE/docs-csm/operations/network/management_network/aruba/native_vlan.md

 1. Administrators can create a VLAN
 2. Administrators can assign a native VLAN to the physical interface
 3. Administrators can configure an IP address on the VLAN interface
-4. Administrators can successfully ping the other switch’s VLAN interface
+4. Administrators can successfully ping the other switch's VLAN interface

 [Back to Index](../index.md)